gocodezhang/Questions/README.md

 ### Performance

 #### Database benchmark (prior to deployment):
-* The API service is able to withstand 100 RPS with latency <100ms and 0% error rate
+* The microservice is able to withstand 100 RPS with latency <100ms and 0% error rate
 * Test tool: k6

 #### Final Performance (post deployment):
-* The API service is able to sustain 2000 RPS with latency ~50ms and 0% error rate
+* The miscroservice is able to sustain 2000 RPS with latency ~50ms and 0% error rate
 * Test tool: loader.io
 ![cloud-testing]